-Yes, the Graduation processing fee is $20 per degree; after the published deadline there is an additional late fee assessment of $20 per person.
+Yes, the Graduation processing fee is $20 per degree; after the published deadline there is an additional late fee assessment of $20 per application.
 The fee must be paid at the time you submit your Intent to Graduate application.
 If you do not graduate in the term that you registered to graduate, you must sign up again in the term you complete your requirements and pay the fee again.

 Question 4: Do I have to sign up for the Commencement Ceremony?

 If you’re a summer graduate, you are invited to attend the fall ceremony & may RSVP to firstname.lastname@example.org by the published summer deadline.
 For spring and fall graduates, when you submit your Intent to Graduate Application, be sure to RSVP for the ceremony on your application by the term's published application deadline!
 Missed it on your application?
 Don't worry!
 Just RSVP to email@example.com.
 Information is mailed to your address on record prior to the ceremony.
 You should view the Commencement Ceremony Information PDF for details on getting ready for commencement and the logistics on graduation day.